 The copyrights and trademarks contained or referenced on the Portal (collectively the “Rights”) may be owned or licensed by us.
 No license to or right in any of the Rights is granted to or conferred upon you.

-Linked Sites

-This Portal may contain links to other websites (Linked Sites).
-Those links are provided for convenience only and may not remain current or be maintained.
-We are not responsible for the content or privacy practices associated with Linked Sites.

-Our links with Linked Sites should not be construed as an endorsement, approval or recommendation by us of the owners or operators of those Linked Sites, or of any information, graphics, materials, products or services referred to or contained on those Linked Sites, unless and to the extent stipulated to the contrary.

 Privacy Policy

 We undertake to comply with the terms of our privacy policy, which is accessible at [LINK].